Misconduct in Research - Policies and Procedures

 1. Definitions: Research misconduct means falsification, fabrication, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the academic community for proposing, conducting, or reviewing research, or in reporting research results.
 For the purpose of this document, we consider the term "research" to encompass both research and scholarship.
 Misconduct includes retaliation of any kind against a person who in good faith reported or provided information about possible misconduct.
 It does not include honest error or honest differences in interpretations or judgments of data.
 The term "respondent" refers to the person who has allegedly engaged in research misconduct.

-2. Allegations of misconduct on the part of a faculty member should be reported to the dean of the faculty (DoF) who will treat any allegation as a confidential matter.
+2. Allegations of misconduct on the part of a faculty member should be reported to the dean for faculty development and research (DFDR) who will treat any allegation as a confidential matter.
 If the dean determines that the concern is indeed one of possible misconduct in research, he/she will discuss the inquiry and investigation procedures with the individual who has questioned the integrity of the research.
 The individual may then choose to make a formal allegation and/or the dean may decide that there is sufficient cause to warrant an inquiry.
-If an inquiry is to be initiated, the vice president for academic affairs (VPAA) will be notified, since he/she is the person who must appoint the inquiry committee.
+If an inquiry is to be initiated, the vice president for Academic Affairs / dean of the faculty (VPAA/DOF) will be notified, since he/she is the person who must appoint the inquiry committee.

-5. The investigation committee will submit its report to the VPAA.
-If the investigation committee determines that research misconduct on the part of a faculty member has indeed occurred, the VPAA, after appropriate consultation, will determine what sanctions to impose or what further disciplinary procedures should be undertaken.
+5. The investigation committee will submit its report to the VPAA/DOF.
+If the investigation committee determines that research misconduct on the part of a faculty member has indeed occurred, the VPAA/DOF, after appropriate consultation, will determine what sanctions to impose or what further disciplinary procedures should be undertaken.

-6. A faculty member found to have committed misconduct in research and against whom sanctions are imposed by the VPAA may appeal the VPAA's decision to the president.
+6. A faculty member found to have committed misconduct in research and against whom sanctions are imposed by the VPAA/DOF may appeal the VPAA/DOF's decision to the president.
 The appeal must be filed within 10 days.